Laremies/tournament-platform/README.md

-# tournament-platform
+# Tournament Service

-A service for hosting, participating and following tournaments
+A service for hosting, participating, and following tournaments.